Homomorphisms into a simple Z-stable C*-Algebras: Approximately unitary equivalence

 \end{proof}

-\begin{rem} The lemma also holds for the case $C$ is any unital AH-algebra if $\mathrm{TR}(A)=0.$ The assumption that $C$ has Property (J) is used so that the uniqueness theorem \ref{Uniq} can be applied.
-In the case that $\mathrm{TR}(A)=0,$ then one can apply Theorem 3.6 of \cite{Lnindiana} in which {case} the condition $\phi^{\ddag}=\psi^{\ddag}$ is not needed.
-This case of the lemma is also observed by H. Matui in \cite{M}. \end{rem}
+\begin{rem} In the case that $\mathrm{TR}(A)=0,$ {in fact} one can apply Theorem 3.6 of \cite{Lnindiana} as the uniqueness theorem in which {case} the condition $\phi^{\ddag}=\psi^{\ddag}$ is not needed, and moreover, one can apply Corollary 17.9 of \cite{LnHomtp} (homotopy lemma).
+This special case of lemma is also observed by H. Matui in \cite{M}. \end{rem}